zoza1982/youtube-downloader/README.md

 # YouTube Downloader CLI

-A powerful and user-friendly command-line tool for downloading YouTube videos, playlists, and audio using the robust yt-dlp library.
+A powerful and user-friendly command-line tool for downloading videos from YouTube and 1700+ other video platforms using the robust yt-dlp library.

 ## 🚀 Quick Start with Docker